kiskompi/progen/README.md

 # Progen Project Structure Generator
 This app will be a simple project structure generator.
 It is under development and in alpha state.
+It is not designed to be efficient or elegant but rather a hobby project to try boost and practice various programming tasks.
 Right now it only works as a folder structure generator, but later more features will be added.
 Created only to practice the language by making something potentially useful.

 ## Features to implement
 [x] Folder structure generation